fivetran/dbt_mailchimp/README.md

 Additional contributions to this package are very welcome!
 Please create issues or open PRs against `master`.
 Check out
 [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657)
-on the best workflow for contributing to a package..
+on the best workflow for contributing to a package.

-## Resources:
+### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)
 - Check out [Discourse](https://discourse.getdbt.com/) for commonly asked questions and answers
 - Join the [chat](http://slack.getdbt.com/) on Slack for live discussions and support